Oakfield High School and College

 Oakfield High School and College is a special school based in Hindley, Wigan.
 The most recent Ofsted inspection rated the school as "Outstanding".

 The school opened in September 2006 following the amalgamation of five special schools in the borough.
 The school philosophy is based on their motto "Learning today for our tomorrow".

-Oakfield High School and College and Landgate School, Bryn are federated through The Aspire Federation.
+Oakfield High School and College, Aspire College, Landgate College and Landgate School, Bryn are federated through The Aspire Federation.